knightsUCF/CarRacing/Log.md

+# Bug

+We might have some weird bug to do with Garbage.cs (can turn off to test) and the cars are stoppig to spawn after a few tiles.

 # Scoring

 Here is how we did scoring.
 We put an is trigger collider wall on the car.
 Then on the same parent game object we put this code: